Green-Phoenix-Designs/green-phoenix/content/services/raised-beds.md

 ---
 title: Raised Veggie Beds
-description: We custom build raised beds, irrigation systems, and deer fencing for the next generation of urban farmers.
+description: We custom build raised beds, irrigation systems, and animal fencing for the next generation of urban farmers and growers.
+We install automated rain barrels that water your veggies with rain.
 order: 6
-photo_url: /img/img_4575.jpg
+photo_url: /img/img_7369.jpeg
 visibleInCMS: true
 ---